-Saltalamacchia's slam lifts Sox past Yankees 8-4Boston Red Sox's Jarrod Saltalamacchia watches his grand slam in front of New York Yankees catcher Chris Stewart during the seventh inning of a baseball game at Fenway Park in Boston on Friday, Sept.
+Saltalamacchia's slam lifts Sox past Yankees 8-4Boston Red Sox starting pitcher John Lackey throws to a New York Yankees batter in the first inning of a baseball game at Fenway Park in Boston on Friday, Sept.
 13, 2013.
 (AP Photo/Elise Amendola)

 BOSTON (AP) -- The big hits just seem to keep on coming for the streaking Boston Red Sox.